 The ideal HHoF candidate will have strong individual achievement and contribute to his team’s success.
-For a forward, points, All-Star Game appearances and individual awards are all important.
+For a forward, points, All-Star Game appearances, and individual awards are all important.
 Leadership, team success, and legacy should also play a role in the evaluation process.

 What Does Giroux Still Need to Do?

-The good news for Giroux is that he’s already compiled impressive individual achievements in his 15-year career.
-His 603 career assists are the second-most in Flyers history and 117th-most in NHL history.
-He has already recorded more assists than several Hall of Famers, including Mike Bossy, Pat LaFontaine and Eric Lindros.
-He also ranks second in franchise history with 975 games played and ninth with 284 goals.
+The good news for Giroux is that he’s already compiled impressive individual achievements in his career.
+His 923 career assists are the 83rd-most in NHL history.
+He has already recorded more assists than several Hall of Famers, including Mike Bossy, Pat LaFontaine, and Eric Lindros.
+Over the past 13 NHL seasons, only Patrick Kane, Sidney Crosby, Alexander Ovechkin, and Steven Stamkos have more points.